brettz9/filebrowser-electron/README.md

 1. Allow paste of untitled folder to increment untitled folder copy, etc.
 1. After deleting an external file, prompting a refresh, let the scroll be back to the exact coordinates as before if that is in the viewport
+1. Add breadcrumbs for both views
+1. Ensure copy-paste in context menu
+1. Stickies
     1. Retain z-index of stickies
     1. Fix icon view and local sticky note creation at root
     1. Fix column view and local sticky note creation at root
     1. Allow escape key in column view (or clicking off folder at root) to show local sticky for root
-1. Add breadcrumbs for both views
+1. Testing
     1. Way to clean up opened Finder windows from tests?
-1. Ensure copy-paste in context menu